pacifics/PassDao/README.md

 - Funding.sol:
 Standard smart contract used for the funding of the Dao.
 One smart contract is associated with each funding.

+=

+# About Security

+=

+- There is no "calldata" function.
+There is a "send" function for approved contractor proposals.

+- There is no split function.
+There is one Dao wich works according to the democraty law.

+- The funding amount is limited according of what is needed to start the project and for decentralization.

+- The Dao will decide when the shares can be transfered.